gristlabs/grist-help/help/widget-custom.md

 read two values from two columns: `Link` and `Title`.

 You can, of course, access those columns directly using literal column names in your script.
-Here is a complete source code of the widget that will do the job.
+Here is a complete widget source code that will do the job:

 ```html
 <script src="https://docs.getgrist.com/grist-plugin-api.js"></script>